Learning Neural Networks by Neuron Pursuit: Conclusion

 \section{Conclusion}

-In this work, we analyzed the dynamics of gradient flow for homogeneous neural networks near saddle points with a sparsity structure.
-When initialized sufficiently close to such saddle points, gradient flow remains in their vicinity for a long time, during which weights with small magnitudes stay small and converge in direction.
-For feed-forward neural networks, the weights converged to a direction such that the norm of the incoming and outgoing weights of hidden neurons were proportional.
-We then used numerical experiments to describe the behavior of gradient descent after escaping these saddle points.
-Finally, motivated by these insights, we propose a greedy algorithm to train deep neural networks, called Neuron Pursuit.
+In this work, we began by analyzing the dynamics of gradient flow for homogeneous neural networks near saddle points with a specific sparsity structure.
+We showed that when initialized sufficiently close to such saddle points, gradient flow remains in their vicinity for a long time, during which weights with small magnitudes stay small and converge in direction.
+For feed-forward networks, this directional convergence enforces a proportionality between the norms of incoming and outgoing weights of hidden neurons, and activates a subset of previously inactive neurons.
+Our subsequent empirical analysis revealed that the set of active neurons is preserved after escaping from these saddle points and until reaching the next saddle point.
+By combining these findings with our previous analyses, we present a mechanistic picture of training feed-forward neural networks in the small initialization regime: weights move from one saddle point to another during training, and a new set of neurons is activated via directional convergence at each saddle.
+Motivated by this framework, we introduced Neuron Pursuit\textemdash a greedy algorithm for training neural networks.

-Our results open several promising directions for future research.
-Establishing the validity of \Cref{ass_loj} used in \Cref{thm_dir_convg}, or even relaxing it, is one such direction.
-Another is to extend our theoretical analysis from square loss to other loss functions such as logistic loss.
-For logistic loss, the saddle points could be at infinity, making the analysis of dynamics near the saddle points considerably more difficult.
-It is also important to formally establish the empirical observations in \Cref{sec:bey_saddle} about the dynamics of gradient descent after escaping the saddle points.
+While our framework provides a compelling lens to view the training dynamics, it relies on results that contain several critical gaps.
+Foremost is the need to rigorously formalize the empirical observations detailed in \Cref{sec:bey_saddle} regarding the gradient flow dynamics after escaping saddle points.
+Furthermore, verifying or even relaxing the \textit{Lojasiewicz}-type condition (\Cref{ass_loj}) utilized in \Cref{thm_dir_convg} is an important problem.
+Additionally, our current analysis assumes smooth activation functions, which excludes deep ReLU networks.
+Extending our theoretical analysis from the square loss to other loss functions, such as the logistic loss, is another significant challenge; in such settings, saddle points can diverge to infinity, considerably complicating the analysis of gradient flow near saddle points.